 The Human Rights Building in Strasbourg, which houses the European Court of Human Rights.

 The European Committee of Social Rights monitors compliance with the European Social Charter under two separate procedures:

 The Decisions and Conclusions of the Committee are available on the HUDOC-ESC database, and include decisions adopted by the Committee in the framework of the Collective Complaints procedure and follow-up of the decisions by the Committee of Ministers, and Conclusions adopted by the Committee in the framework of the Reporting System and follow-up of the Conclusions by the Committee of Ministers.

-RSS feed of latest decisions of the Committee (use Firefox, IE or Safari to view feeds - they do not work using Chrome).
+RSS feed of latest decisions of the Committee can be found below (use Firefox, IE or Safari to view feeds - they do not work using Chrome).

 Admissible applications are decided on the merits.
 The HUDOC-ECHR Case Law database contains all decisions and judgments on admissibility and merits from the first case in 1960 to current.
 It can be searched or browsed by eg: State Party, organisation, national legislation, keywords, date etc. Using HUDOC is the best way to find the most recent cases.

 The Court's Case-law analysis website contains very useful information, including:

 Case-law Information Note - summaries of cases considered to be of particular interest and also provides news about the Court and Court publications.

 Overview of the Court’s case-law - judgments and decisions which either raise new issues or important matters of general interest.

 COURTalks-disCOURs - videos providing an overview of the Court’s jurisprudence